rerun-io/rerun/docs/content/howto/arrow-cpp-install.md

 ⚠️ On Windows pixi only downloads release binaries which are **not** compatible with debug builds, causing runtime crashes.
 For debug builds you have to build Arrow yourself, see [Building Arrow C++](https://arrow.apache.org/docs/developers/cpp/building.html) or stick with `RERUN_DOWNLOAD_AND_BUILD_ARROW=ON`.

+## Other ways to install arrow-cpp

+Rerun will also work with any existing environment install of Arrow that works with `find_package`.
+ - Arrow provides pre-built packages for many platforms.
+See the list at: <https://arrow.apache.org/install/>
+ - Conda-forge contains a package for Arrow: <https://anaconda.org/conda-forge/arrow-cpp>